beccasolomon22/Project-1/README.md

 ### Company Ages
 ![IMG1](https://github.com/isabelleroet/tiktok/blob/f6b0056728c649d71ff33d8df1849d8cc870399c/tiktokimg/Screenshot%202023-03-27%20at%201.04.58%20AM.png)

-For getting the company ages, we did the same thing, but we also set the csv columns as variables and plotted a bar graph using pandas as well.
+For getting the company ages, we passed the 2 csvs through the reader and set the columns as variables.
+Then, we used those variables to plot a bar graph using pandas.
 ***

 ### Average Screen Time Per Day